joshuafan/pykan/README.md

 ## Josh notes

+### Jupyter notebooks
+pip install nbstripout
+nbstripout --install

+### Branches
-`sciren_clean` branch contains the features needed to run the ScIReN paper.
+`master` branch contains the features needed to run the ScIReN paper.
 - 2nd order coefficient difference penalty for regularization
 - 'flat entropy'
 - make grid margin adjustable
 - Changed `prune` so that it doesn't modify the original network
 - plotting improvements

-`master` branch contains additional experimental features that are not used in the ScIReN paper:
+`experimental` branch contains additional experimental features that are not used in the ScIReN paper:
 - residual connections
 - silu_identity activation function
 - dropout